carlosCharz/fcmxmppserver/README.md

 * [About FCM Messages](https://firebase.google.com/docs/cloud-messaging/concept-options): There you will see the structure of thetype of messages.
 * [Send Messages](https://firebase.google.com/docs/cloud-messaging/send-message): There you will see how to send messages to FCM CSS.

-_**HERE IS THE LINK FOR THE UPGRADE OF THIS SAMPLE PROJECT.
-Now, that project uses the latest version at this time of the Smack library (4.2.0).
-I added a troubleshooting section if you are dealing with any known issue (It applies to this project as well).**_
+_**ADDITIONAL USEFUL LINKS**_

-* [Upgrade Smack library from 3.x to 4.x](https://github.com/carlosCharz/fcmxmppserverv2): There you will see what the new changes are.
+* [Upgrade Smack library from 3.x to 4.x](https://github.com/carlosCharz/fcmxmppserverv2): This project uses the latest version at this time of the Smack library (4.2.0).
+There you will see what the new changes are.
 Basically, it is the same application.
 I just changed the library dependencies and the needed updates to make it work.
+I added a troubleshooting section if you are dealing with any known issue.
+* [FCM Connection Draining solution explanation](https://youtu.be/6AQCnNWPksg): This video explains how I handle the FCM Connection Draining message.

 ## How it works?